dblessing/mcollective-rkhunter/README.md

 1. Clone this repo
 2. Run `mco plugin package`
 3. Install the resulting packages on your nodes
-4. Run `mco rkhunter propupd` plus any options or filters.
+4. Run `mco rkhunter propupd`.
+Add any MCollective options or filters to further narrow the targeted nodes.

 ## License